VisDunneRight/rel-diag_mturk/README.md

 - `summary`: Provides a summary of the last 100 hits

-**!!!Warning!!!** Everything below here needs to be checked to see if it needs a paginator added to deal with more than 100 records.
+**!!!Warning!!!** Everything below needs to be checked to see if it needs a paginator added to handle more than 100 records.

 - `balance`: Gets current prepaid HIT balance.
 - `clear`: Deletes all HITs except the ones in a **!!!WARNING!!!** hard-coded `except_list`.
 Will auto-reject all assignments pending in the HIT!